HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 This year we decided not to rely on this property to determine how many PWAs of each category are out there, since the usage of this property is incredibly low (less than 1% of sites have this property set).

-In the next section, we'll use an external data source to get an approximation of this.

-## PWA use cases by industry

 Given our lack of data on categories and industries using PWAs, we turn to external sources for this information.
 Mobsted recently published their own <a hreflang="en" href="https://mobsted.com/world_state_of_pwa_2021">analysis of the use of PWAs</a>, which analyzed the percentage of PWAs by industry, among other things:

 {{ figure_markup(